-At this stage in your education, it is highly recommended that you own your own computer, applicable software and printer.
-The facilities here on campus are to augment your needs and help educate you on the implementation of typographic standards.
-You have access to all the Adobe CC programs on department computers located in the labs and studios as a student in this class.
+At this stage in your education it is highly recommended that you own your own computer with applicable software.
+For this course you will be using Adobe Creative Suite: InDesign, Illustrator, and as needed, Photoshop.
+The facilities here on campus are to augment your needs and help educate you on the implementation of typographic standards especially in the use of InDesign.
+You have access to all the Adobe CC programs as a student in this class.